 - Very bad and sometimes deadly bone marrow problems and stomach or bowel problems have happened when this drug was taken with NSAIDs like ibuprofen or naproxen.
 Talk with the doctor.

-- Tell the doctor if your child has loose stools (diarrhea) or mouth or tongue sores or irritation.
-This drug may need to be stopped.
-If this drug is not stopped, very bad and sometimes deadly bowel problems may happen.
-Talk with the doctor.
+- Tell your doctor if you get diarrhea or mouth or tongue sores or irritation.
+You may need to stop this drug.
+Severe and sometimes deadly bowel problems may happen.

 - It is used to treat cancer.

 - It is used to treat some types of arthritis.

 - It may be given to you for other reasons.
 Talk with the doctor.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.